-The attached FFIEC press release describes the handbook update process and provides a link (www.ffiec.gov/guides.htm) to electronic versions of both booklets.
-To accommodate institutions with limited access to the Internet, the Office of the Comptroller of the Currency (OCC) will also include these booklets in the next release of e-files, the CD-based library of OCC publications provided to all national banks.
-Any institution that is not able to download the booklets may order printed copies.
-Please send your request to the Office of the Comptroller of the Currency, 250 E Street, SW, Mail Stop 4-8, Washington, DC 20219.
-If you need assistance obtaining a copy, please contact the OCC's Communications Division at (202) 874-4700.
+The attached FFIEC press release describes the handbook update process and provides the following link [www.ffiec.gov/guides.htm] to electronic versions of all three booklets.
+To accommodate banks with limited access to the Internet, the OCC will also include these booklets in the next release of e-files, the CD-based library of OCC publications provided to all national banks.
+Any bank that is not able to download the booklets may order printed copies.
+Please send your request to the Office of the Comptroller of the Currency, 400 7th Street, SW, Washington, DC 20219.

-Other questions regarding these booklets should be directed to your OCC supervisory office or the Bank Information Technology Division at (202) 874-4740.
+Other questions regarding these booklets should be directed to your OCC supervisory office or the Bank Technology Division at (202) 649-6340.